C64 OS USER'S GUIDE

 - SD2IEC devices read SD Cards that have been partitioned and formatted with MS-DOS FAT file systems.
 The SD2IEC cannot be used to create and manage partitions.
 Use a PC or Mac to partition and format and SD card.

 Partitions create certain hard boundaries between the file systems.
-Each file system maintains a separate root directory, separate blocks free count, block availability map (or the equivalent thereof), and so on.
+Each file system maintains a separate root directory, separate blocks free count, block availability map (or the equivalent), and so on.
 However, if a partition gets corrupted somehow, you can format one partition and that has no impact on the data stored in a different partition.

 See the relevant user manual for your storage device for further information about partitions.